zerocracy/audit.zerocracy.com/index.md

 There are [three types](http://www.zerocracy.com/audits.html) of audits: quick, standard, and detailed.
-Most probably your project needs a standard one, which will give you enough food for though and will help your team improve.
+Most probably your project needs a standard one, which will give you enough food for thought and will help your team improve.
 You pay by PayPal, VISA/MasterCard, or Bitcoins.